 Table of Contents

-In addition to knowing how to record and interpret an ECG, it’s also important to understand how to appropriately document an ECG in a patient’s notes.
-This guide provides a structured approach to documenting ECGs in a patient’s notes, with included examples.
+In addition to knowing how to record and interpret an ECG, it’s also important to understand how to document an ECG in a patient’s notes.
+This guide provides a structured approach to ECG documentation.

-Before we discuss how to document the ECG itself, we need to cover the basics that apply to all documentation in a patient’s notes.
-You can check out our detailed guide to writing in the notes here for more information.
+Before we discuss how to document an ECG, we need to cover the basics that apply to all documentation in a patient’s notes.
+You can check out our detailed guide to writing in the notes for more information.

 What should I use to write with?

-For every new sheet of paper (including the ECG itself) your first task should always be documenting at least three key identifiers for a patient:
+For every new sheet of paper (including the ECG itself) your first task should be to document at least three key identifiers for the relevant patient: